 There is no second thought about the fact that Fintech companies are crowding the space.
 But how does ZestMoney plan to stand apart from others?
 Well, Chapman has an answer.
 She says by using advanced machine learning algorithms coupled with their in-house risk engine (that has approved loans in less than 10 seconds) will set them apart.

-“We are able to assess a wide variety of consumers and not just the elite 10% unlike other industry players, using these technology”, she adds.
-Combining this with their highly efficient digital process, ZestMoney intends to provide the fastest mode to buy products and services to everyone.
+“We are able to assess a wide variety of consumers and not just the elite 10%, unlike other industry players, using this technology”, she adds.
+Combining this with its highly efficient digital process, ZestMoney intends to provide the fastest mode to buy products and services to everyone.
 And given the right blend of technology, it wouldn’t be a tough deal!

 Srishti currently works as Associate Editor at Analytics India Magazine.
 When not covering the analytics news, editing and writing articles, she could be found reading or capturing thoughts into pictures.
 Contact: email@example.com.